 Essex County Council has two park and ride sites in Chelmsford; Sandon Park and Ride (CM2 7RU) and Chelmer Valley Park and Ride (CM3 3PR).
 Each park and ride site has two dual 7kW eVolt chargepoints operated by Electric Blue.
 No subscription or connection fee is required, simply download a mobile app or order a RFID card and you can start using them.
 For more information about how to connect, costs, directions and availability please visit www.electricblueuk.com/essex.
 The map below shows the locations of these sites so you can easily find them if you want to charge your car:

 In 2014 Essex County Council secured funding from the Office for Low Emission Vehicles to facilitate the installation of three rapid chargepoints.
 The rapid chargepoints are on the Charge Your Car network.
 For information about cost, availability and directions please click on the following links

 Lord Butler Leisure Centre, Saffron Walden, CB11 3EG

 Colchester United's Weston Homes Community Stadium, Colchester, CO4 5UP

-For information about the environmental benefits of electric vehicles, see Next Green Car.
+For information about the environmental and financial benefits of electric vehicles, see Next Green Car.